-- The last valid temperature reading continues to be used. - Curtains, dampers and inlets stay in their current position. - If the current ventilation mode is Entering Tunnel, the controller will continue into Tunnel mode. - Purge cycles will continue. - Heaters are turned off. - Other devices run based on timed settings and/or last valid temperature.
+- The last valid temperature reading continues to be used. - Curtains and inlets stay in their current position. - If the current ventilation mode is Entering Tunnel, the controller will continue into Tunnel mode. - Purge cycles will continue. - Furnaces and Heaters are turned off. - Brooders continue to run based on the last valid temperature reading. - Other devices run based on timed settings and/or last valid temperature.